Farama-Foundation/PettingZoo/docs/gamma/prospector.md

 an individual reward, a group reward (for agents of the same type), and an other-group reward (for agents of the other type).

-If a prospector retrives a nugget from the water, then that prospector receives a reward of
+By default, if a prospector retrives a nugget from the water, then that prospector receives a reward of
 0.8, other
 prospectors will